-The Master's programme in Welded Metal Structures is a two-year programme.
+The Master's programme in Advanced Structural Design and Robotised Welding is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-Specialisation studies (55 ECTS credits) include studies on integrated design and fabrication of welded structures, structural design, fatigue design, advanced welding processes, sustainable welding production and welding metallurgy.
+Specialisation studies (85 ECTS credits) include studies on integrated design and fabrication of welded structures, structural design, fatigue design, advanced welding processes, sustainable welding production, welding metallurgy, laser processing, and 3D-printing.

 The Master's Thesis and Seminar, 30 ECTS credits, is a part of specialisation studies.
 The thesis an advanced research project, which requires approximately six months of full-time work.
 It is completed during the fourth semester of the degree programme.

 The programme also offers students a possibility for double degree studies.